bbstilson/lambda-rds-apigateway/README.md

 # Querying RDS from Lambda via API Gateway

-Wow, this took a long time.
 All I wanted to do was have an API Gateway that forwarded a request to a Lambda that queried an RDS instance.
 Was that so much to ask?!
 I guess not, because it worked.
 But it wasn't easy I tell you!
 Here are the steps I had to go through starting from a brand new AWS Account.

 # Networking